Unease as Nigeria marks one year after #EndSARS protests | DW | 16.10.2021

 A curfew was also put in place ahead of the October 20 protests.
 At the time, Lagos State Governor Babajide Sanwo-Olu issued a statement urging "peaceful protesters and residents" to obey the curfew and stay home.

-"Police authorities are still issuing illegal orders banning protests and peaceful assembly, which are constitutionality guaranteed human rights," Okechukwu says.
+"Police authorities are still issuing illegal orders banning protests and peaceful assembly, which are constitutionality guaranteed human rights," Okechukwu said.

-He regrets that the government has moved from denials to partial admission alongside attempts to cover up the truth regarding what happened at the Lekki toll gate.
+He said the government had moved from denials to partial admission alongside attempts to cover up the truth regarding what happened at the Lekki toll gate.
 One year after the massacre, the toll plaza is yet to resume operations fully.

-"There is no accountability yet for the perpetrators of police abuse," he says.
+"There is no accountability yet for the perpetrators of police abuse," he said.
 "Impunity is still rife, and the rule of law is in retreat."

 There has been controversy over the actual number of persons killed by the military at the Lekki toll gate.
 This has played out over the past year at the Lagos State Judicial Panel of Inquiry, where the army, police, Lagos State government representatives, members of the #EndSARS movement, and the chief pathologist at the Lagos State University Teaching Hospital (LUTH) all gave testimonies and evidence.

-For young people like Idowu Babajide — one of the leaders of last year's #EndSARS protests — uncertainty over their futures is something which hasn't changed in the wake of the demonstrations.
+For young people such as Idowu Babajide — one of the leaders of last year's #EndSARS protests — uncertainty about the future is something that hasn't changed in the wake of the demonstrations.

 "I believe the youth have a genuine grievance because the government has really neglected the youth," he told DW.
 "Though a lot of things went wrong during those protests and the government made a lot of promises, there are still a lot of things to be done."

-"The problem of the youth in Nigeria is mostly unemployment," he explains.
+"The problem of the youth in Nigeria is mostly unemployment," he said.
 "They don't have jobs.
 So, when the youth don't have work, you don't expect them to be law-abiding."

-Babajide argues that the government urgently needs to put job creation and education at the top of their agenda "because when the youths are educated, they will be informed.
+Babajide said the government urgently needed to put job creation and education at the top of the agenda "because. when the youths are educated, they will be informed.
 They will know the right thing to do."

 According to data from the National Bureau of Statistics, in 2020 nearly 14 million Nigerian young people were jobless.